-- (2) Member of the Compensation and Nominating Committee. - (3) Member of the Reserves Committee. - (4) Peyto does not have an executive committee. - (5) Peyto directors shall hold office until the next annual general meeting of the Shareholders or until each director's successor is appointed or elected pursuant to the ABCA.

-(6) The period of time served as a director or officer of Peyto includes the period of time served as a director of Peyto AdminCo or an officer of PEDC, where and as applicable, prior to the completion of the 2010 Arrangement.
+- (1) Member of the Audit Committee. - (2) Member of the Compensation and Nominating Committee. - (3) Member of the Reserves Committee. - (4) Peyto does not have an executive committee. - (5) Peyto directors shall hold office until the next annual general meeting of the Shareholders or until each director's successor is appointed or elected pursuant to the ABCA. - (6) The period of time served as a director or officer of Peyto includes the period of time served as a director of Peyto AdminCo or an officer of PEDC, where and as applicable, prior to the completion of the 2010 Arrangement.

-As at March 7, 2016, the directors and executive officers of Peyto, as a group, beneficially owned, directly or indirectly, or exercised control or direction over, 4.8 million Common Shares, or approximately 3% of the issued and outstanding Common Shares.
+As at March 20, 2017, the directors and executive officers of Peyto, as a group, beneficially owned, directly or indirectly, or exercised control or direction over, 5.0 million Common Shares, or approximately 3% of the issued and outstanding Common Shares.